Night Visions: Heretic

 ★★★★ | A pie-ous man, you could say

 Religious horror is difficult to get right.
 On some level, no matter what the approach, the result is often more reductive than it is enlightening.
 After all, it's a topic we as a species have grappled with since our inception: What are we here for?
-Any answer spoken will never satisfy everyone.
+Any answer will never satisfy everyone.

 Anchored by a terrifying and scene-stealing performance from Hugh Grant, Heretic is an absolute blast of a horror thriller that only just outstays its welcome.
 Trim ten minutes out of the length, and we'd be talking about an instant classic.
 As of now, it's simply one of the best films of the year.

-The setup is deceptively simple: Two Mormon girls, Sisters Paxton (Chloe East) and Barnes (Sophie Thatcher), make the rounds for new converts.
+The setup is deceptively simple.
+Two Mormon girls, Sisters Paxton (Chloe East) and Barnes (Sophie Thatcher), make the rounds for new converts.
 Their final stop for the day is Mr. Reed, a charming oddball at the outskirts of town.
 His wife is making pie, and he's simply delighted the girls made their way to him.

 Except nothing is as simple as that, and soon Paxton and Barnes find that Mr. Reed is more knowledgeable of not just Mormonism, but theism in general, and has horrific plans to prove his monstrous theories about life, the universe, and everything.